TECWiSaRd/GoalKeeper/README.md

 - This app is **only compatible with MacOS 26.0 and newer**.

 - When you first open this app from the zip file, you'll get an error saying: "Apple could not verify is free of malware that may harm your Mac or compromise your privacy."
-Go to **System Settings → Privacy & Security → Scroll down to "'GoalKeeper' was blocked from use because it is not from an identified developer" → click *Open Anyway***.
+Go to **System Settings → Privacy & Security → Scroll down to "'GoalKeeper' was blocked from use because it is not from an identified developer" → click *Open Anyway*** to resolve this.
 ---

 ## 🚀 Xcode Setup